Rachel worked as a farm manager for three years in Pennsylvania and now has her own farmstead in Minnesota.

 - Loss due to depredation: My meat rabbits were extremely susceptible to predators.
 The hawks and eagles, and probably even the owls, had a field day with any of the little ones that didn't find cover quickly enough.
 I am sure that the coyotes I often hear yipping and laughing at night took many of the rabbits, as well.
 This wasn't just a case of the predators wandering onto my farm, but more an issue of the rabbits leaving the main parts of the farm, like around the barn and pastures, and going off into the wooded areas.

-- Loss to parasitism and disease: I found five rabbit carcasses between June and September of 2017, and I know of at least one full grown adult doe that died under my old chicken coop of who-knows-what over the winter.
-I can't be sure what illnesses caused all these losses, but the rabbits appeared uninjured so I can only assume exposure to disease, or a heavy parasite load, caused their deaths.
-Five rabbits may not sound like a lot to lose, but this was during a time where I had a total of twenty rabbits on my farm.
+- Loss to parasitism and disease: I found five rabbit carcasses between June and September of 2017, and I know of at least one full-grown adult doe that died under my old chicken coop of who-knows-what over the winter.
+I can't be sure what illnesses caused all these losses, but the rabbits appeared uninjured, so I can only assume exposure to disease, or a heavy parasite load, caused their deaths.
+Five rabbits may not sound like a lot to lose, but this was during a time when I had a total of twenty rabbits on my farm.
 I wasn't putting any of them in my freezer during these warm summer months because I was concerned about the worm load they might be carrying.
 I'm not squeamish about cleaning small mammals, but I would rather not eat an animal that had visible intestinal parasites or "something" on its liver, thanks.
 I've since learned that it would have been safe for me to take rabbits during this time, so in the future, if I have free-range meat rabbits, I won't wait through the whole summer to start butchering.

 - Difficulties at butchering time: Obviously, it's a lot easier to butcher animals that you have confined.
 Your options when you decide it's time to butcher your free-range rabbits are pretty limited.
 Unless you've managed to teach them to literally eat out of your hands, you will need to trap them.
 I used live traps with varying measures of success.